varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 ## Enjoy

-After having tuned the SC5 Style Guide as above you will get the double living documentation.
+After ajusting the SC5 Style Guide, as shown above, you will get the double living documentation.
 Remember about the watching mode to re-generate the style guide on the file changes.
-This works as a nice development playground.
+It works as a nice development playground.

-And last but not least, I would like to thank the community which made these things possible.
+Also, last but not least, I would like to thank the community which made these things possible.
 I used the SC5 Style Guide features by other developers and so feel very grateful.
 You may see their names [at the releases' page](https://github.com/SC5/sc5-styleguide/releases).
-Should you want yours appear here, please [contribute](https://github.com/SC5/sc5-styleguide).
+If you want yours to appear here, please [contribute](https://github.com/SC5/sc5-styleguide).